-- offering an immediate opportunity to discuss the experience with a form tutor or member of staff of their choice;
+- offering an immediate opportunity to discuss the experience with a form tutor or member of staff of their choice i.e. a trusted adult;

 - reassuring the pupil that they have done the right thing in coming forward;

 - offering continuous support;

 - restoring self-esteem and confidence; and

 - parents will be informed.